trypolski/regexies/README.md

 ```

 ### escape
 Use this function to escape special characters that should be escaped in Regex.
-The function decides which function use **escapeShort** or **escapeLong** depends on length of the string.
+The function decides which helper function to use **escapeShort** or **escapeLong** depends on length of the string.
 ```javascript
 /**
  * @param  {String} string String to escape